Table Of Contents

 As cloud adoption continues to increase, organizations are recognizing the need for cloud operations.
 CloudOps, as it’s often called, has become the industry standard for cloud-powered enterprises that intend to get the most out of their cloud services.

 Previously, it was common for organizations to rush into cloud adoption, with IT operations handling cloud installation, management, and maintenance tasks.
-The cloud, at the time, was considered to be a complementary extension of on-premise systems.
+At the time, the cloud was considered to be a complementary extension of on-premise systems.

-To help you understand the differences, and Cloud Operations as a whole, this guide will cover CloudOps in full detail, including the benefits and disadvantages of a Cloud Operations approach — and best practices to get you started.
+This guide will cover CloudOps in full detail, including the benefits and disadvantages of a Cloud Operations approach and best practices to help you understand the differences and cloud operations as a whole.

 What Is Cloud Operations (CloudOps)?

-Known simply as “CloudOps”, Cloud Operations refer to a combination of activities that seek to optimize IT services, tools, workloads, and processes in the cloud.
-Typical tasks here cover things like device management, performance, security, network, compliance, and software development — for the sake of keeping the underlying cloud infrastructure and its native applications running smoothly.
+Known simply as “CloudOps,” Cloud Operations refer to a combination of activities that seek to optimize IT services, tools, workloads, and processes in the cloud.
+Typical tasks here cover things like device management, performance, security, network, compliance, and software development — all to keep the underlying cloud infrastructure and its native applications running smoothly.

 You can think of CloudOps as a collection of well-coordinated actions that enhance the efficiency, accessibility, availability, and flexibility of your cloud systems — which, in turn, translates into improved business agility.